M4TTRX/reading-glasses/docs/getting-started.md

 ### Sharing your internet connection the Pi

+If your raspberry Pi does not have a wifi card and you are connecting to it over USB, you can share your computer's internet connection with it.

 1. Plug in your raspberry pi, ensure that the green LED is on and wait for like a minute.
 2. Open the *Control Panel*.
 3. Go to *Network and Internet*.